-The ADT7468 controls fan speed using two modes: automatic and manual.
+The ADT7467 controls fan speed using two modes: automatic and manual.

 In automatic fan speed control mode, fan speed is automatically varied with temperature and without CPU intervention, once initial parameters are set up.
-The advantage is that, if the system hangs, the user is guaranteed that the system is protected from overheating.
+The advantage of this is that, if the system hangs, the user is guaranteed that the system is protected from overheating.
 The automatic fan speed control incorporates a feature called dynamic $T{\rm MIN}$ calibration.
 This feature reduces the design effort required to program the automatic fan speed control loop.
-See the Programming the Automatic Fan Speed Control Loop section.
+For more information and how to program the automatic fan speed control loop and dynamic $T{\rm MIN}$ calibration, see the Programming the Automatic Fan Speed Control Loop section.

-In manual fan speed control mode, the ADT7468 allows the duty cycle of any PWM output to be manually adjusted.
+In manual fan speed control mode, the ADT7467 allows the duty cycle of any PWM output to be manually adjusted.
 This can be useful, if the user wants to change fan speed in software or adjust PWM duty cycle output for test purposes.
 Bits <7:5> of Reg.
 0x5C to Reg.
 0x5E (PWM Configuration) control the behavior of each PWM output.